-Your name was obtained from the Summit County voter registration list, according to guidelines which assure a random selection of a fair cross-section of the community.
+Your name was obtained from the Summit County voter registration list, drivers licenses, and state ID’s according to guidelines which assure a random selection of a fair cross-section of the community.
 You will be randomly assigned to a jury pool or pools during the week of your service.

 Requirements for being a Juror

 To serve on a jury in a particular court, you must be a bona fide resident of the geographical area served by that particular court.
 Ohio jurors must be at least 18 years of age and they must not have lost their right to serve on a jury by having been convicted of certain types of crime.
 Beyond that, everyone is given the opportunity to be a juror regardless of age (if at least 18), and regardless of occupation.
 Only members of cloistered religious orders, those physically unable to serve, those who are necessarily absent from the county, those whose spouse or near relative has recently died or is seriously ill, those who would be harmed or would harm the public by serving as a juror, and those who have served on a jury within the same jury year can be exempted from jury service according to state law.